ChriAsc/Amazon_bank/README.md

 parameters, namely **p** (Auto Regressive), **q** (Moving Average) and **d** (Integrated), which which can be calculated using certain tests, such as the ADF test.

-Having already performed this test, it can be assumed that 𝑑= 1 , as the p- value corresponding to the one-time differentiated series is less than 0.05.
+Having already performed this test, it can be assumed that 𝑑=1 , as the p- value corresponding to the one-time differentiated series is less than 0.05.

 In order to evaluate p and q, the autocorrelation